Topology of complements to real affine space line arrangements: Affine line arrangements

 \section{Affine line arrangements}

 Let $n \geq 2$.

 We consider line arrangements in $\R^n$ or more generally consider a subset $X$ in $\R^n$ which is a union of finite number of closed line segments and half lines.
-Then $X$ may be regarded as a finite graph (with non-compact edges) embedded as a closed set in $\R^n$ (Figure \ref{space-graph}.)
+Then $X$ may be regarded as a finite graph (with non-compact edges) embedded as a closed set in $\R^n$ (Figure \ref{space-graph}).
+Here we admit vertices of valency $1$.